Language selection

 For goods shipped via ocean or inland waterway, importers (or their agent) must provide certain data elements no later than 24 hours before the cargo is laden aboard a vessel destined to the United States which include:

 Two additional data elements must be submitted as early as possible, no later than 24 hours prior to the ship's arrival at a U.S. port.
-These data elements are:

-Can I drive into the United States and mail a package?
+Question 5: Can I drive into the United States and mail a package?

 Yes, you may bring a package to mail in the United States.
 Standard import rules, regulations, and duty rates apply.
 Questions about specific imports can be directed to the port where you plan to enter.
 A list of border crossings can be found here.